 The lease accounting changes are here!
 In-house lease accounting vs. outsourced accounting is a topic for orgs to navigate.
-The recent changes to FASB ASC 842 lease accounting standards are no exception.
+The recent changes to FASB ASC 842 lease accounting standards are creating more work for finance teams.
 In fact, one survey of finance leaders showed more than half (55%) find complying with these new standards to be more complicated than they expected.

 In response, some are looking to outsource.
-While others are looking to bolster their in-house capabilities.
+While others are looking to bolster their in-house lease accounting capabilities.
 Both options have pros and cons.
 The new accounting requirements pose new hurdles for balancing financial statements.

 When it comes to outsourced accounting services, companies can offload their lease accounting requirements (or any other aspects of accounting) to a third party with the time and expertise to complete the work.
 Compared to hiring additional accountants, outsourcing can be more accessible and more economical.